jairokoning/projects_docs/sprint_manager/Requisitos_Regras_de_Negocios.md

 - **Requirements**
   - It should be able to create new Task
   - It should be able to link Task with Epic
+  - It should be able to link Task with Sprint
 - **Rules**
   - Task should be linked to a Project
   - User should be authenticated